GabrielCamara3526/Gamepad-Jumpstart/README.md

 # Gamepad Jumpstart
- Gamepad JumpStart is a Desktop Application for Windows that allows users to Match Practicable Xbox Gamepad Layout sets to correlative keys on their Keyboard for the purpose of Gaming Rendition Improvements.
+ Gamepad JumpStart is a Desktop Application that allows users to Match Practicable Xbox Gamepad Layout sets to correlative keys on their Keyboard for the purpose of Gaming Rendition Improvements.

 # Features
 - Configurable Key mappings